 1. Set goals for your follow-up system

 Maybe your team is looking to increase your customer retention rates or boost annual revenue.
-Perhaps you want to improve response times and delight existing customers.
+Perhaps you want to improve response times, delight existing customers, and take a more proactive approach to customer relations.
 Either way, you need to create specific, measurable, attainable, realistic, and timely (SMART) goals you want your new system to accomplish.

 Here are some tips for setting realistic, measurable objectives:

 - Clearly and completely define your goal without leaving the scope up to interpretation.
 Instead of saying, ‘I want to boost sales,’ try rephrasing to, ‘I want to get 10 businesses that have 100+ employees to try our product or service in the next three months.’

 - Determine your metrics for success (and the time period for success) before launching your campaign.
 Do you plan on reviewing and reassessing after one month?
 Three months?
 Are you tracking success by the number of phone calls or conversions or something else?

 - Be realistic about how much you can accomplish in the time you have.
 For example, if you average three new customers per month, it’s probably not feasible in the next quarter to acquire 80 more.
 You may want to look back on existing data to make informed decisions about your goals (and your capacity to achieve them).

 2. Re-evaluate your tech stack — do you need more than just CRM software?

 Once you set some measurable goals, you need to find the right tools (or refine the ones you already have) to bring out the best in your follow-up system.

 If you don’t already have customer relationship management (CRM) software, now is the time to consider making a purchase.
 CRMs help you manage customer data and create labels for each contact so you can more easily understand their needs.